ANewRepublic/Articles/index.md

 Laws are authoritatively tracked via git.
 All proposed changes to law are guaranteed a review period by the people and their delegates.
 The changes become law when the review period has passed and a sufficient number of votes are FOR the change, as described by law.

+The Articles are national-level laws.

+Sub-jurisdictions apply additional laws.

+## Areas for expansion

+- Review "scope" in the Articles
+- Indecent exposure
+- Encourage productive, responsible members of society.
+- Deal with homelessness.